Lord Azazello, The Castellan

 - The feat and wind rush put you at casual DEF 20, so depending on what you are facing you can even dodge free strikes.
 At ARM 19 he can probably take one to the chin even if it somehow manages to hit, anyhow.
 Use this to your advantage when considering assassination angles.

 List Building Advice

 You will find, in many early turns, Azazello must live dangerously, keeping zero fury to himself.
-You’re often going to want to upkeep Phantasm and Storm Rager, then move up, throw out a Distraction, and Wind Rush back to safety.
+You’re often going to want to upkeep Phantasm and Storm Rager, then move up, take a potshot for Beacon and Wind Rush back to safety.
 When the time comes to commit to the battle, though, Azazello with Storm Rager on himself and under his feat is effectively a MAT 10 P+S 15 Weapon Master with DEF 18 against incoming melee attacks, possibly DEF 20 if you Wind Rushed AND he has Riposte.

 Vengeance of Dhunia, VoD for short, is probably Azazello's best theme, though not by much because Will Work for Food is very good too.
 Here he runs a fantastic Champion boat while having access to key support models like the Krielstone and Pyre Troll.